-How To: Order Food Directly from Google Search on Android & iOS
+How to Order Food Directly from Google Search on Android & iOS

 Google constantly adds useful little features to stay on top of the search engine heap.
 Recently, we've seen them add "Find my phone" functionality, as well as the ability to set alarms and send directions to your Android phone or tablet.